-Ross Wilson, a former two-time NCAA All-American and three-time ITA national doubles champion at Ohio State, completed his sixth season as the Mellecker Family Head Men’s Tennis Coach and eighth year with the University of Iowa men’s tennis program.
+Ross Wilson, a former two-time NCAA All-American and three-time ITA national doubles champion at Ohio State, completed his seventh season as the Mellecker Family Head Men’s Tennis Coach and ninth year with the University of Iowa men’s tennis program.

 Over the course of Wilson’s first five years as head coach, Iowa won 74 matches, a total that ties for fifth most over a five-year span in program history.

 In 2021, Wilson mentored the doubles team of Oliver Okonkwo/Will Davies to the NCAA Championships.
 Okonkwo/Davies ascended as high as No. 2 in the national rankings, the highest an Iowa doubles team has been ranked in program history.
 Davies/Okonkwo are the seventh doubles duo in program history, and first in over three decades, to qualify for the NCAA Championships.